How to take care of your baby’s teeth

 - Offer water instead of juice.
 Constantly sipping sweet drinks during the day or snacking on sticky foods can cause tooth decay.

-My family can’t afford health insurance, but through Medicaid and the Access to Baby & Child Dentistry program, my son and daughter have been able to get their teeth taken care of… (The dentist has) helped them understand what happens if they don’t take care of their teeth.
+My family can’t afford health insurance, but through Apple Health and the Access to Baby & Child Dentistry program, my son and daughter have been able to get their teeth taken care of… (The dentist has) helped them understand what happens if they don’t take care of their teeth.
 He’s also taught me a lot about how to help take care of their teeth at home.Judith Arias, Yakima County ABCD parent

 Lift the lip and look